-Music is Love is the result of more than forty years dedicated to the music of Crosby, Stills & Nash.
-As a young guy, Francesco Lucarelli began collecting all different official releases, picture-sleeve singles, bootlegs and magazines from all over the world.
-When he founded the CSN&Y fanzine Wooden Nickel, he got in touch with fans from any corner of the globe, who shared with him stories and memorabilia.
+Music is Love is the result of more than forty years of dedication to the music of Crosby, Stills & Nash by author Francesco Lucarelli.
+He began collecting different official releases, bootlegs and magazines from all over the world, and when he founded the Crosby, Stills, Nash & Young fanzine Wooden Nickel, fans from all corners of the globe shared their stories and memorabilia.

 About the author: